esl/MongooseIM/doc/developers-guide/message_routing.md

 ## 7. `ejabberd_sm`

 `ejabberd_sm` determines the available resources of User B, takes into account their priorities and whether the message is addressed to a particular resource or a bare JID.
 It appropriately replicates (or not) the message and sends it to the recipient's `ejabberd_c2s` process(es).

 In case no resources are available for delivery (hence no `ejabberd_c2s` processes to pass the message to), `offline_message_hook` is run.

 ## 8. `ejabberd_c2s`

-`ejabberd_c2s` verifies the stanza against relevant privacy lists and sends it one the socket.
+`ejabberd_c2s` verifies the stanza against relevant privacy lists and sends it to the socket.
 `user_receive_packet` hook is run to notify the rest of the system about the stanza delivery to User B.